 If you have never heard of Material Design before, or haven’t had the time to see the official Material Design spec by Google, then we strongly recommend you to see them first in order to understand its principles before going through our list of Material Design frameworks.

-With Material design, Google has brought uniformity to its UI (User Interface Design) on all platforms which includes websites, applications and the Android platform itself.
-Google started with Polymer Project which embraces Material design throughout its Web components.
-Polymer Project played a key role in Material design’s development and in showcase of Material design concepts for the Web.
-Soon enough Google announced Material Design Light framework and then followed with Material Components for Web which helps web developers add material design elements to websites and web apps.
+With Material Design, Google has brought uniformity to its UI (User Interface Design) on all platforms which includes websites, applications and the Android platform itself.
+Google started with Polymer Project which embraces Material Design throughout its web components.
+Polymer Project played a key role in Material Design’s development and in showcase of Material Design concepts for the web.
+Soon enough Google announced Material Design Light framework and then followed with Material Components for Web which help web developers add material design elements to websites and web apps.

 Material Design Frameworks for the Web

 In an attempt to bring Material Design to the Web user interface, many third-party (not from Google) web UI frameworks also came to existence and gained popularity.
 In this post we will be doing a roundup of the best Material Design frameworks and component libraries including Google’s own MDL.

 Material Kit is a Free Bootstrap UI Kit made by Creative Tim with a design inspired by Google’s Material Design.
 It has an excellent implementation of material concepts and provides easy to use and beautiful set of material design components.
 Along with the restyling of the Bootstrap elements with material design principles, you will find three fully-coded example pages which are helpful in designing your own web projects.

 Material Kit is available for free download from the Creative Tim website.
 For those who want more, Material Kit comes with a premium version too, which includes over 1000 components, sections and example pages, you can check it here: Material Kit PRO